moneta-rb/moneta/README.md

     * Fog cloud storage which supports Amazon S3, Rackspace, etc. (:Fog)
     * Storage which doesn't store anything (:Null)

-Special proxies:
+In addition it supports proxies (Similar to [Rack middlewares](http://rack.rubyforge.org/)) which add additional features to storage backends:

-* Juno::Expires to add expiration support to stores
+* Juno::Proxy proxy base class
-* Juno::Stack to stack multiple stores
+* Juno::Expires to add expiration support to stores which don't support it natively
-* Juno::Proxy basic proxy class
+* Juno::Stack to stack multiple stores (Read returns result from first where the key is found, writes go to all stores)
 * Juno::Transformer transforms keys and values (Marshal, YAML, JSON, Base64, MD5, ...)
 * Juno::Cache combine two stores, one as backend and one as cache (e.g. Juno::Adapters::File + Juno::Adapters::Memory)